djugei/djugei.github.io/content/arch-delta-released.md

   download deltas,
     and where no prior version is cached, downloads packages from the mirror.
-Afterwards it runs pacman to install the upgrades.
+Afterwards it runs pacman to verify the signatures and install the upgrades.
 So basically it replaces ```pacman -Suy```.

 Since deltas are generated on first access the "server generates" phase might take a while.